ap-communications/cq/README.md

 # VS.
 * AWS CLI
-  * There is no need to aware of JSON
+  * There is no need to be aware of JSON
-  * There is no need to learn many subcommand and options
+  * There is no need to learn many subcommands and options
 * Management Console
   * Lightweight
   * Simple UI